Seachaos/opencv-cpp-for-xeus-cling/README.md

-This repository is for create for Jupyter Xeus-Cling use.
+This repository is create for Jupyter Xeus-Cling use.
 and install in docker buikd :
 https://github.com/Seachaos/docker-python-xeus-cling